How to Build a Hoop House

 • Drive the 4-foot lengths of rebar 2 feet into the ground in two parallel lines about 8 feet apart.
 Within each row, the posts should be about 5 feet apart.

 • Slip a 22-inch sleeve of PVC pipe over each one of the rebar posts.
 Use the 10-foot lengths as tunnel hoops by slipping one end over the remaining 2 inches of rebar projecting above each sleeve and then bending it over to the corresponding rebar in the other line of posts.
-It will take some strong bending in order to prong it onto the post.
+It will take some strong bending to prong it onto the post.
 The highest point of the hoop should be about 5 feet.

-• Take a zip-tie down to the base of the rebar posts and loop it around.
-Slip another zip-tie into the loop you just made, but don’t cinch it tight.
+• Take a zip tie down to the base of the rebar posts and loop it around.
+Slip another zip tie into the loop you just made, but don’t cinch it tight.
 You are creating one in a series of loops that serve as anchor points for the structure that will keep the plastic roof and walls in place.
 Make loops at the base of all ten posts.

 • Take two 2-foot rebar posts and pound them into the ground about 5 feet out from either end of your hoop house, and tipped back at an angle from the structure.
 Leave 6 inches showing, and put something luminous on the end, like paint, so you can see them.